penmasters/zabbix-book/docs/ch14-zabbix-maintenance/internal-health.md

 ### **3.1 Process Performance**

-Each type of internal process (poller, trapper, alerter, etc.) reports how busy it is.
-Consistently high utilization indicates that the configured number of processes may be too low.
+Zabbix Server is a multi-process application.
+It relies on a dedicated set of specialized processes such as the pollers for active data collection, trappers for passive incoming data, and alerters for sending notifications to perform its core duties efficiently and concurrently.

+Each type of internal process reports its load via internal checks, indicating the percentage of time it spends working versus waiting.
+Consistently high utilization (approaching 100%) is a critical performance indicator, suggesting that the configured number of processes (Start<Process>) is insufficient to handle the current monitoring load.

+If a process like the poller remains overloaded, it directly causes item collection delays, pushing new check requests into the queue.
+If the alerter is overloaded, users won't receive timely notifications about problems.
+Monitoring these metrics is thus the primary way to ensure data collection and alerting remain timely.

 | Example Key                             | Description                |
 | --------------------------------------- | -------------------------- |